Grad School Projects

 I began graduate school with one clear goal in mind.
 I wanted to learn more about microbiology.
 Rather than focusing on individual organisms, my undergraduate experience (specifically, my Immunology Professor Dr. FUNK) helped shift my interest to trying to understand the community dynamics that exist between important individuals and other members of the population.
 These other individuals may be overlooked but could still contribute significantly to processes.

-What makes this type of interest difficult is that the tools available make it difficult to look at anything beyond just individual organisms.
-Some tools were slowly becoming available to get closer to making these types of observations possible.
+What makes this research difficult is that the tools available aren’t really showing you the entire picture, but small parts of the story at a time.
+New tools were slowly becoming more widespread and available to get closer to making more direct observations possible.

 My program had many other laboratories whose focus was primarily questions centered around freshwater aquatic biology.
-So it made sense that my lab’s primary focus was centered around microbes from freshwater ecosystems.
+Naturally, my interest shifted and my primary focus began to be centered around microbes from freshwater ecosystems.

 The thing that I loved the most about my field was that I had a good balance between fieldwork and laboratory experiments.
-It was so much work but I was able to work on and contribute to a number of different projects I really cared about.
-Things that could make a difference for the environment.
+Maybe not so much of a work life balance, as I spent hours working to support myself, working in the lab, taking classes, and feeling like any free time I was not dedicating to my work was a waste of time.
+It was so much work but it was worth it, I was able to work on and contribute to a number of different projects I really cared about.
+Things that could make a difference.

 IT WAS OCTOBER

-Two years after starting my program I was flying to NY to meet with a scientist who was going to help me set up the main project for my thesis.
+Two years after starting my program I finally secured funding, I was flying to NY to meet with a scientist who was going to help me set up the main project for my thesis.

 I came to the Cary Institute